glubsy/livestream_saver/README.md

                         Path to config file to use.
 (Default: ~/.config/livestream_saver/livestream_saver.cfg) --cookies COOKIES_PATH
                         Path to Netscape formatted cookies file.
-  -q MAX_VIDEO_QUALITY, --max-video-quality MAX_VIDEO_QUALITY
+  -q MAX_VIDEO_WIDTH, --max-video-width MAX_VIDEO_WIDTH
-                        Use best available video resolution up to this height in pixels.
-Example: "360" for maximum height 360p.
+                        Use best available video resolution up to this width in pixels.
+Example: "360" for maximum width of 360p.
 Get the highest available resolution by default.
   -o OUTPUT_DIR, --output-dir OUTPUT_DIR
                         Output directory where to save channel data.
 (Default: CWD)